albinr/mvc-report/README.md

 ### Running the Application

-After installing the dependencies, you can start the Symfony server to run the application locally:
+After installing the dependencies, you can start a PHP server to run the application locally:

 ```bash
 php -S localhost:8888 -t public